-China Traders Look Beyond Covid-Zero Pledge to Snap up Stocks
+China Traders Look Beyond Covid-Zero Pledge to Snap Up Stocks

 Tech stocks rose again after a dizzying rally on Friday, when Bloomberg News reported progress in efforts to prevent the delisting of hundreds of Chinese stocks from US bourses.

-Sectors related to reopening, including airlines and tourism shares, were down Monday, paring some of last week’s surge.
-Air China Ltd. and China Southern Airlines Co. slid more than 2% on the mainland, while China Tourism Group Duty Free Corp. slumped as much as 3.8%.
+Some sectors related to reopening, including airlines and tourism shares, were down Monday, paring some of last week’s surge.
+Air China Ltd. and China Southern Airlines Co. were down about 1% as of mid-day trading break on the mainland, while China Tourism Group Duty Free Corp. slumped 2%.

 Still, investors say comments from Chinese health officials were insufficient to completely douse hopes of a Covid Zero exit.
 While they said China will “unswervingly” adhere to its current Covid controls, excessive Covid restrictions in some cities were criticized, prompting Zhengzhou to pledge to take targeted Covid measures.